“Can Velocidi help me sell excess inventory?”

 Trying to predict when fashions will change, or how much of a product to stock, is generally thought of as a supply chain problem.
 However, keeping your inventory moving out the door so you can keep your styles fresh—that’s where marketing can be the hero.
 And that’s also where Velocidi can help.

-Velocidi’s CDP lets you collect detailed data on each customer’s browsing and purchasing behavior on your website.
+Velocidi’s CDP collects detailed data on each customer’s browsing and purchasing behavior on your website.
 This includes information on the specific products they’ve viewed and purchased.
-Starting in August 2020, the CDP will be able to leverage this information to create audiences of users who relate to specific brands, product categories, and sizes.
+That means you can leverage this information to create audiences of users who relate to specific brands, product categories, and sizes.

 So whenever you have a little extra product, you can use an audience segment of customers who have purchased or viewed similar products to get your inventory in front of the people most likely to be interested.